 - Aluminum cardholder corners are prone to permanent denting from drops

-How the EDGE AirTag Wallet Works
+How Does the EDGE AirTag Wallet Work?

-The wallet has a dedicated pocket on the interior that holds a standard Apple AirTag.
 You pair the AirTag through Apple’s Find My app, and it uses the Find My network of over a billion Apple devices worldwide to relay its location back to your iPhone.

-If the wallet gets lost or stolen, you open Find My and see its last known location on a map.
-In dense urban areas with lots of iPhones nearby, updates come within minutes.
+In dense urban areas with lots of iPhones nearby, updates have more chances to arrive quickly.
 In rural areas or places with fewer Apple devices, there can be significant delays.

 Design and Build Quality